-Frequently Asked Questions · Cloudflare Registrar docs
+FAQ

 Whenever a domain is first registered, the registrant purchases control of that domain for some number of years — up to 10 years.
 For example, a domain registered on October 8, 2020 will have an expiration date of October 8th in some year between 2021 and 2030, depending on the amount of years originally purchased.

-Transferring a domain adds time to the current expiration date.
-Time purchased is never lost.
-When you transfer your domain to Cloudflare, you are purchasing an additional year of registration on top of your current expiration.
+Transferring a domain adds time to the current expiration date, unless your domain already has 10 years on the term .

-You will be billed when you input your authorization code and initiate the transfer of your domain to Cloudflare.
-Make sure to copy / paste the code to avoid mistakes.
-The transfer will not initiate if the code is incorrect.

-My domain’s registration wasn’t extended by one year after transferring to Cloudflare

-example.com registered and it expires on December 10, 2020.
-You decide to renew it during the auto-renew grace period on December 20, 2020.
-That renewal extends the registration to December 20, 2021.
-You then transfer to Cloudflare on December 30, 2020.
-Since that transfer is within 45 days of the expiration, the registry may not add the year to your registration.
-When you transfer to Cloudflare or any registrar in this circumstance, your expiration can still remain December 20th, 2021.

-What happens to my name servers when I transfer my domain to Cloudflare?
+What happens to my nameservers when I transfer my domain to Cloudflare?

 Cloudflare Registrar only supports transfers of domains that are active on Cloudflare.
-Active domains on Cloudflare use nameservers assigned by Cloudflare.
-When you transfer your registration, your nameservers will not be modified.
+Domains on Cloudflare use nameservers assigned by Cloudflare to the associated account and those nameservers must remain in place for the domain to be Active.

 How can I see the status of my domain transfer?